Bass Drum Holes: Everything You Need To Know

 Take a look at the Drum Sound FAQ.

 All of the above points depend on where you cut the bass drum port hole, and how large it is.
 Read on for more information!

 Placement: Where to put the bass drum hole?

 Bass drum port holes are usually cut on the bottom half of the drumhead, between the center and edge of the head (or slightly closer to the edge).
 Most commonly, port holes are placed either on the bottom left or bottom right of the drumhead.

 Why?
 A bass drum hole on the lower half of the head gives more options for placing a microphone.
 Engineers can use a small or large boom stand, or a table-top stand for the bass drum mic.
 A port hole placed at the very bottom of the drumhead can sometimes be harder to mic.
 You’ll also lose less sustain with a hole at the bottom of the head, since most bass drum beaters strike slightly above the center (see below for more on this).
 Finally, cutting the bass drum hole closer to the center will change your sound much more than an off-center hole (read below for why).
 However, don’t cut the port hole too close to the edge or you’ll risk weakening the drumhead.

 Bass drum hole placement in the center is not recommended.
 A center port hole cuts the sustain almost completely, meaning no ringing and a brighter (higher-pitch) sound.
 Why?
 After the beater strikes the batter drumhead, vibrations travel directly across to the center of the resonant head.
 A center bass drum hole means the resonant drumhead won’t vibrate, as most of the resonance is lost through the port hole.
-Note: If you actually want this kind of sound, a center hole is not necessarily a bad thing.
+Note: If you actually want this kind of sound, a center bass drum port hole placement is not necessarily a bad thing.
 If this is the case, go for it!